 - You were not the owner of the property at the time of the false alarm; or

-- Site is not within the Austin Police Department jurisdiction and, therefore, the City of Austin's Alarm Ordinance does not apply to the site.
+- The site is outside the Austin Police Department's jurisdiction, so the City of Austin's Alarm Ordinance does not apply to it.

 An appeal hearing will not be granted if the alarm was activated due to any of the following reasons, including but not limited to: